Why should you visit the Beaches

 A little more about Thailand's Beaches

-The southern Thai Islands stretch from just south of Bangkok down to the Malaysian border and are one of the many attractions Thailand has to offer.
-From diving off Ko Tao, to climbing in Krabi, a Thailand holiday has something to offer for all interests.
+The southern Thai islands stretch from south of Bangkok down to the Malaysian border and are one of the many attractions Thailand has to offer.
+From diving off Koh Tao, to climbing in Krabi, a Thailand beach holiday has something to offer for all interests.

-The most visited of the southern islands are Phuket and Ko Samui,however the outlying islands that include Ko Pha Ngan, Ko Lanta and Ko Tao are just a small selection of the vast expanse on offer.
+The most visited of the southern islands are Phuket and Koh Samui, however the outlying islands, which include Koh Pha Ngan, Koh Lanta and Koh Tao are worth considering.
 Over the past few years this region of Thailand has seen the largest amount of development, including the range of accommodation options.
-Once a coastline comprising of simple beach side huts, this has now dramatically changed, and luxurious resorts take priority, including Pimalai Resort & Spa, in Koh Lanta, The Sarojin in Koh Lak and Rayavadee Resort in Krabi.
-Each of the resorts are set in prime locations on the coast and offer sublime private beaches amongst additional sumptuous extras.
+Once a coastline of simple beach huts, this has now dramatically changed and luxurious resorts take priority.
+Each of the resorts are set in prime locations on the coast and offer sublime beaches, world class service, outstanding food and stylish accommodaion.

-The east coast islands and beaches are also well developed and are now easily reached from the mainland via ferry connections or internal flights.
-For diving enthusiasts Ko Tao is the best place to go, the majority of the other islands offer superb diving as the crystal clear waters offer perfect conditions and the coral and marine life around the islands is phenomenal.
-Reached by speedboat, Koo Kood is the most easterly Thai island before reaching the Cambodian Border.
-Ko Kood offers authentic simplicity for those that like slow holidaying with the added advantage of the luxurious Soneva Kiri being quietly present to provide a higher comfort level to the more discerning traveller.
+The east coast islands and beaches are also well developed and are now easily reached from the mainland.
+For diving enthusiasts Koh Tao's crystal clear waters offer perfect conditions, and the coral and marine life is phenomenal.
+Reached by speedboat, Koh Kood is the most easterly Thai island before reaching the Cambodian border.
+Offering authentic simplicity for those who like slow holidaying with the added advantage of the luxurious Soneva Kiri being quietly present, providing a luxury option.

-The Thailand beaches offer a magical quality; they are a great place to relax after spending the day snorkelling or diving in the magnificent coastal reefs and the perfect way to end a holiday to Thailand or Indo China.
+The Thai beaches offer a magical quality; they are a great place to relax, for snorkelling or diving in the magnificent coastal reefs and the perfect end a holiday to Thailand or Indo China.

 When to go